hed-standard/hed-specification/docs/Appendix_A.md

 ````
 `````

-  _*_ indicates an attribute that is new to HED-3G.

-In addition to the attributes listed in Table B.4, some schema attributes have been deprecated and are no longer supported in HED-3G, although they are still present in earlier versions of the schema.
-Table A.5 lists these attributes.
+In addition to the attributes listed above, some schema attributes have been deprecated and are no longer supported in HED, although they are still present in earlier versions of the schema.
+The following table lists these.

 `````{list-table} Deprecated schema attributes.
 :header-rows: 1